 ARTICLE 29 – (Change:OG-17.08.2015/29448)

-(1) Students, who have received an FF, FD, NA, W or U in any course, or have not taken a course during the regular semester, needs to repeat it in the first semester the course is offered.
+(1) (Change OG-31.01.2020 / 31025) Students, who have received an FF, FD, NA, W or U in any course, or have not taken a course during the regular semester, have to repeat it in the first semester the course is offered.
 (Deleted sentence OG-14/7/2017- 30124) (…) If these courses are electives or courses that have been later removed from the curriculum, students can take other courses deemed suitable by the respective academic unit.

 (2) (Changed OG-14/7/2017- 30124) Students, upon the approval of the respective advisor, may repeat courses to raise their grades, within the limits specified in Article 18, in which they received a successful grade before, following the semester/s in which they were first taken.
 For repeated courses, the most recent grade will be valid.